dkackman/rchia/README.md

 ## Introduction

 A cross platform (Linux, Windows, MacOS) command line utility that mirrors the `chia` CLI, but uses RPC rather than running locally on the node.
-This allows management of any number of nodes from a central location as long as their RPC interface is exposed on the network.
+This allows management of any number of nodes from a central location, as long as [their RPC interface is exposed on the network](https://github.com/dkackman/rchia/wiki/Exposing-a-Node-on-the-Network).

 ## Build and Run